-Rotating to a non-crucifer crop will allow the use of herbicides that are more effective for the control of crucifer weeds.
+Crop rotation will allow the use of herbicides that are more effective for the control of crucifer weeds.
 Crop rotation also promotes different Cultural Practices and planting times that will aid in weed control.

 Post-Harvest Control: There are no methods for the post-harvest control of weeds.